More PS5 preorders coming soon, says Sony: Check inventory at Amazon, Walmart, GameStop and more

 Target was one of the first retailers to sell out.
 You can still preorder a controller:

-Sony was letting users register here for the opportunity to preorder a PS5, but as of Thursday night, the page says "Registration is now closed."
+Sony was letting users register here for the opportunity to preorder a PS5, but since Thursday night, the page has said, "Registration is now closed."

 More PS5 coverage at CNET